-Targets, Indicators & Strategies for successful performance Directions of becoming Baseline data By 2025, finalise the Strategy and embed the necessary funding in federal, state, and local government budgets.
-Gov 13 A nation leading in empathy & global cohesion.
+Society to Emergency services Targets, Indicators & Strategies for successful performance In the Directions of becoming Baseline data By 2024, undertake widespread community engagement on the draft Sovereign Capability Strategy and the funding required.
+By 2025, finalise the Strategy and embed the necessary funding in federal, state, and local government budgets.
+A nation leading in Gov 13 empathy & global cohesion.